DominiqueMakowski/CV/PROFILE.md

 ## Talks and Media

-Conference presentations, invited talks, seminars and media appearances.
+Conference presentations, invited talks, seminars, science blogging and media appearances.

 Two sources feed this section, and neither is complete on its own.
 The local `Conferences` archive (one folder per event, 2013 to present; path in